 Collaborators on the project include Dr. Roland Kroebel, an ecosystem modeler with Agriculture and Agri-Food Canada (AAFC) – Lethbridge; Dr. Jonathan Neilson, a Potato Health Scientist with AAFC – Lethbridge; Dr. Guillermo Hernandez Ramirez, a soil scientist at the University of Alberta; Dr. Sheng Li, a soil scientist with AAFC – Fredericton; and a yet-to-be-hired PhD student.

-Learn more about the project, titled The effects of bedding preparation time, winter cover cropping and irrigation management on yield, soil erosion and GHG emissions in irrigated potato production in southern Alberta, on the RDAR website.
+Learn more about the project: The effects of bedding preparation time, winter cover cropping and irrigation management on yield, soil erosion and GHG emissions in irrigated potato production in southern Alberta

 RDAR’s mandate is to target strategic investments in producer-led, results-driven agriculture research to power the competitiveness, profitability, productivity, and sustainability of agriculture in Alberta.
 As a not-for-profit corporation, RDAR’s funding comes from the Government of Alberta, the Government of Canada, and the Canadian Agricultural Partnership program.
 More details can be found at rdar.ca